RuliaReader/Rulia/plugins/README.md

 ## Plugin usage

-Only a few plugins are available at this time.
+Only few plugins available at this time.

 Feel free to give them a shot.
+Just download the plugin files from the **Release** section on the right side of the webpage.

  - [Bilibili Manga](https://github.com/RuliaReader/plugin.bilibili-manga): Read manga directly from [Bilibili Manga](https://manga.bilibili.com).
  - [Komga](https://github.com/RuliaReader/plugin.komga): Read comics from your [Komga](https://komga.org/) server.